 35 Years of training the next generation of vocalists

-The Master Classes will be held on July 8th, 11th, 15th, 18th, 22nd, and 25th at the Carmel Presbyterian Church, from noon to 2:00 pm.
-These events are free and open to the public.
+The Master Classes were held on July 8, 11, 15, 18, 22, and 25 at the Carmel Presbyterian Church, from noon to 2:00 pm.
+These events were free and open to the public.

 The Carmel Bach Festival is pleased to announce the promotion of Michael Beattie to the position of Director of the Virginia Best Adams Masterclass.